mashharuki/EDCON2024-Hackathon/README.md

 ## Ideas

-Web3 Cheki - Onchain Cheki
+Web3 version of Cheki - Onchain Cheki

-Everyday moments,
-The hardworking builders,
+An ordinary day in the life of a builder
+A builder working hard.

-Wouldn’t you like to capture and share these scenes on the blockchain?
+Wouldn't you like to share such scenes by engraving them on the blockchain?

-We are developing "cast" to make this vision a reality.
+We are developing a cast that will make such a thought a reality.

+You take a photo with a browser application and process the photo afterwards.

+The idea is that the processed photos can be published as NFT within Farcaster.

+Translated with DeepL.com (free version)

 ## 機能